 Khemisset is a development stage project where there is a well-planned strategy which could add substantial value.
-The Scoping Study outlined a project with very robust economics.
+The FS has outlined a project with very robust economics.
 It should be pointed out there is relatively low technical risk here as both the underground mining method and the processing method are well-understood.

 Following the release of the Scoping Study, Emmerson continued to pursue its strategy of rapidly de-risking the project and progressing Khemisset towards production.
-Work began on the FS in 2019.
-Met test results were so impressive that the company has been able to skip the Pre-Feasibility Study (PFS) stage and moved straight into a FS, which has been a long and arduous process.
-The FS will not represent a Definitive Feasibility Study as some areas still need nailing down, including drilling geotechnical holes for the decline.
-However, the FS, which is expected to be release in Q2 2020, is definitely bankable based on the team's experience of other projects.
+Met test results were so impressive that the company has been able to leapfrog the Pre-Feasibility Study (PFS) stage and moved straight into a FS, which has been a long and arduous process.
+The FS that has been recently announced does not represent a Definitive Feasibility Study as some areas still need nailing down, including drilling geotechnical holes for the decline.
+However, the FS is definitely bankable based on the team's experience of other projects.